wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 # Conclusion

 {% icon congratulations %} Well done, you’ve made it to the end!
 You might want to consult your results with this [control history](https://humancellatlas.usegalaxy.eu/u/j.jakiela/h/monoce3-tutorial-workflow), or check out the [full workflow](https://humancellatlas.usegalaxy.eu/u/j.jakiela/w/copy-of-anndata-to-monocle-right-1) for this tutorial.
 I also split this workflow into two separate workflows: [preparing the input files for Monocle3, starting from AnnData](https://humancellatlas.usegalaxy.eu/u/j.jakiela/w/copy-of-trajectory-analysis-using-monocle3), and [Monocle3 only workflow](https://humancellatlas.usegalaxy.eu/u/j.jakiela/w/copy-of-trajectory-analysis-using-monocle3-1).
-You can use them to accelerate analysis of your own data, paying attention to the requirements of the input data, mentioned in this tutorial.
+You can use them to accelerate analysis of your own data, paying attention to the requirements of the input data that are mentioned in this tutorial.

 ![pseudotime](../../images/scrna-casestudy-monocle/workflow.jpg "Full workflow for this tutorial.")